Gravity (2013 film): Filming

-Made on a production budget of $100 million, Gravity was filmed digitally on Arri Alexa cameras.
+Made on a production budget of $100 million, Gravity was shot digitally using Arri Alexa Classic cameras equipped with wide Arri Master Prime lenses.
 Most of the film is computer generated.
 In the majority of shots the only elements captured with a camera are the faces.
-The movie was shot digitally using Arri Alexa Classics cameras equipped with wide Arri Master Prime lenses.
-The final scene, which takes place on Earth, was shot on an Arri 765 camera using 65mm film to provide the sequence with a visual contrast to the rest of the film.
+The final scene, which takes place on Earth, was shot on an Arri 765 camera using 65 mm film to provide the sequence with a visual contrast to the rest of the film.
 CGI elements were shot at Pinewood and Shepperton Studios in the United Kingdom.
 The landing scene was filmed at Lake Powell, Arizona—where the astronauts' landing scene in Planet of the Apes (1968) was also filmed.

 Principal photography began in London, on May 9, 2011.
 The film contains 156 shots, with an average length of 45 seconds—fewer and longer shots than in most films of its length.
 Although the first trailer had audible explosions and other sounds, these scenes are silent in the finished film.
 Cuarón said, "They put in explosions [in the trailer].
 As we know, there is no sound in space.
 In the film, we don't do that."
 The soundtrack in the film's space scenes consists of the musical score and sounds astronauts would hear in their suits or in the space vehicles.

 For most of Bullock's shots, she was placed inside a large mechanical rig with thousands of LED bulbs to simulate outer space.
 Getting into the "lightbox" rig took a significant amount of time, and so Bullock stayed in it for up to 10 hours a day, communicating through a headset.
 Costume Designer Jany Temime said the spacesuits were fictitious – "no space suit opens up at the front – but we had to do that in order for her to get out.
 So I had to redesign it and readapt all the functions of the suit for front opening."
 Cuarón said his biggest challenge was to make the set feel as inviting and non-claustrophobic as possible, including having a large celebration each day when Bullock arrived.
-Shooting long scenes in a zero-g environment was a challenge, and so they used computer-generated imagery for the spacewalk scenes and automotive robots to move Bullock's character for interior space station scenes.
-Shots and blocking had to be planned well in advance for the robots to be programmed, which caused the production period to last four and half years.
+Shooting long scenes in a simulated zero-g environment was a challenge, and so they used computer-generated imagery for the spacewalk scenes and automotive robots to move Bullock's character for interior space station scenes.
+Shots and blocking had to be planned well in advance for the robots to be programmed, which caused the production period to last for four and a half years.
 Cuarón had initially assumed it would take about a year to complete the film after completing the script.
 The lightbox was named one of 2013's best inventions by Time magazine, and is suggested as a breakthrough in entertainment technology comparable to the motion-capture technology of Avatar (2009), the battle-scene software of Lord of the Rings (2001–2003), and the "bullet time" effect of The Matrix (1999).